aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_04_Diffusion_Implicit.md

 plt.style.use('../styles/mainstyle.use')
 ```

-In the previous notebook we have described some explicit methods to solve one dimensional heat equation;
+In the previous notebook we have described some explicit methods to solve the one dimensional heat equation;

 \begin{equation}
 \label{eq:1Dheat2}